NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/sip/METS/_index.md

 ## Use of the METS file section (`fileSec`)

+The `fileSec` should describe every component of the IP not already described in the `amdSec` and `dmdSec` elements.
+Location and checksum values must be provided for all file entries.
+The METS file section serves as a manifest, allowing users to ensure all files are present and that a package is complete, as well as testing the integrity of package files using checksum values.

 |**ID** | **Name, METS element, description** | **Requirement** | **Cardinality** |
 |:---|:---|:---|:---|
 | **NBSIP24** | **Sjekksumtype**<br>`mets/fileSec/fileGrp/file/@CHECKSUMTYPE`<br><br> A value from the METS-standard which identifies the algorithm used to calculate the checksum for the referenced file.
 Checksum type **MUST** be : `MD5`.<br><br> This requirement is a stricter version of [CSIP71](https://earkcsip.dilcis.eu/#CSIP71) og [CSIP72](https://earkcsip.dilcis.eu/#CSIP72).  | **MUST** | **1..1** |